 Selvagens Islands: the first record for these islands was a dead bird in June 2005.
 The second one was a live bird resting in the middle of a Cory’s Shearwater (Calonectris borealis) colony (see Fagundes et al. 2012).

 Canary Islands: the first records for the archipelago were found at a Cory’s Shearwater colony at Montaña Clara islet, north of Lanzarote: two different adults of undetermined sex caught during ringing sessions on 6 and 23 May 2010 respectively (see Gutiérrez et al. 2010).
-The third record for the Canaries was also caught and ringed at the same Cory’s Shearwater colony in summer 2013 (Photos of this bird here).
+The third record for the Canaries was also caught and ringed at that same Cory’s Shearwater colony in summer 2013 (Jacob González-Solís & Laura Zango 2013).

 Three additional records were obtained in summer 2016 (see Gil-Velasco et al. 2016): three different birds were caught and ringed at three different Cory’s Shearwater colonies in the archipelago: one at Barranco de Veneguera (Gran Canaria), one at Montaña Clara islet (off Lanzarote) and one at Timanfaya National Park (Lanzarote).

 Morocco: two birds at Souss estuary on 19 March 2001.
-This record was first rejected in 2001, but after the availability of fresh documentation it was re-analysed and accepted three years later (see Bergier et al. 2009).
+This record was not accepted at the time, but after fresh documentation become available it was re-analysed and accepted three years later (Bergier et al. 2009).
 This was the first Moroccan record for the species.

 GPS tracking of a Cape Verde Shearwater caught in the Canary Islands